-Konstantinos Kouroupis-Agalou is a Commissioning Editor at John Wiley & Sons.
+Dr. Costas Kouroupis-Agalou is a Commissioning Editor at John Wiley & Sons.
 Prior to publishing, Costas completed his PhD under a Marie Curie Fellowship.
-As a materials scientist his research is focused on the process and characterization of 2D-Nanomaterials at the Council of National Research of Italy (CNR-ISOF) and University of Bologna.
-Prior to graduate work Konstantinos completed an undergraduate degree in Materials Science at University of Crete and after started working for a European project (NATCO) at FORTH-IESL with Dr. E. Papadopoulou.
+As a materials scientist his research was focused on the process and characterization of 2D-Nanomaterials at the Council of National Research of Italy (CNR-ISOF) and University of Bologna.
+Prior to graduate work Costas completed an undergraduate degree in Materials Science at University of Crete and after started working for a European project (NATCO) at FORTH-IESL with Dr. E. Papadopoulou.

 After winning a Marie-Curie fellowship, he started his PhD under the supervision of Dr. V. Palermo at the Nanochemistry Lab of CNR-ISOF within the European project of GENIUS and Prof. L. Giorgini at the Department of Chemistry in the University of Bologna.